mdx-workshop/mdx-submissions21/paper.md

 the convolution.
 We use the same approach, with the addition that we smooth the initial embedding so that close frequencies have similar embeddings.
 We inject this embedding just before the second encoder layer.
 We also investigated using specific weights for different frequency bands.
-This however turned out more complex for limited gains.
+This however turned out more complex for a similar result.

 ### Spectrogram representation